polytechnice-si/DEPRECATED-5A-SOA1/flows/README.md

 As a consequence, we simply change the URI to a pattern that will bind the endpoint to an ActiveMQ one (JMS implementation provided by apache and optimized for Camel): `to("activemq:handleACitizen);`

 By simply changing the pattern, the ESB will create an ActiveMQ queue, support asynchronous messaging and make your flow execution parallel.
 Automagically.

+### Deploying and running the flow

+To build the OSGi bundle, we rely on maven to package the code:

+    azrael:flows mosser$ mvn clean package

+Like any OSGi bundle, copy-paste the jar created in the `target` directory in the `deploy` directory of your local ServiceMix installation.

+The flow listens to a directory named `camel/input`.
+This directory is relative to the path of the ServiceMix local installation.
+If your system is located in the `servicemix` directory:

+  1. Go to this directory: `cd /.../servicemix`
+  2. Start the ESB: `./bin/servicemix`
+  3. The flow listens to the following directory: `./camel/input` (create it if it does not exist)

+## Step #5: Consuming Web Services from a Camel Flow